chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 ## Create issue

-Create an issue in JIRA.
+The **Jira: Create Issue** task type creates an issue in JIRA.

-The following properties are available in the **Jira: Create issue** task type:
+The following properties are available:

 * **Server**: The JIRA server that will be used
 * **Username** and **Password**: The server log-in user ID and password; if set, these will override the credentials defined in the JIRA server configuration